candyland-app/candyland-dependency/readme.md

 - Default Value: `Input file path`

 Path of output `png`, `jpg`, `gif` image file.<br/>
-If not provided the input file will be overridden.
+If not provided the output file will be saved at the home directory under the name `~/candyland-watermark.png`.

 #### `text`